vimeo/groupcache/README.md

 // basepath, passing nil for the third argument will ensure use of the DefaultServeMux wrapped
 // by opencensus)
 RegisterHTTPHandler(u, nil, nil)

+// Refer to the http/grpc godocs for information on how to serve using the registered HTTP handler
+// or gRPC server, respectively

 ```
 ### Getting a value